jamesqo/Target.WindowsRuntime/README.md

 ## Getting Started

-Just add this line to your `project.json`:
+Just add this to your `project.json` file:

 ```json
 "frameworks": {